SRINIVAS-VG/Snake-Apple-Game/README.md

 Import the entire code file and open the files using a IDE.
 Open the 'SnakeGame.java' and 'Board.java' under src folder.

 The resource file containg the required png's

 1.Head

 2.Apple

 3.Dot

-The Snake grows
+Snake Game Working

-Launch the Game: Run the SnakeGame.java, a window will prompt.
+Launch the Game: Run the SnakeGame.java in a IDE, a window will prompt.

 Controls: Use the cursor keys (up, down, left, right) to control the snake's movement.
 Navigate the snake to move in the desired direction.